Jean Gaspard de Vence: Admiral during the Revolution

-At the beginning of the Revolution joined the National Guard of Paris under the command of the Marquis Lafayette, November 10, 1792 reinstated in the Navy with the rank of captain (old Charges withdrawn, and the cost reimbursed).
+At the beginning of the Revolution joined the National Guard of Paris under the command of the Marquis Lafayette, 10 November 1792 reinstated in the Navy with the rank of captain (old Charges withdrawn, and the cost reimbursed).
 He commanded a 74-gun battleship Duquesne and a small naval squadron, directed to the Levant and Tunisia for a cargo of wheat to starving France, then managed to overcome the British blockade and bring food to Toulon, where he headed the ship of the line Heureux.

-November 16, 1793 - Rear Admiral (approved by the rank September 2, 1794), served in Brest, accompanied the convoy from Bordeaux along the Atlantic coast to Lorient, but was attacked by a British fleet of Admiral William Cornwallis and forced to seek refuge at Belle Isle.
-From June 24 to December 8, 1795 - Commander of the Marine Division at Lorient in 1796 - deputy squadron commander Admiral Villaret-Joyeuse, opposed the expedition of General Lazare Hoche in Ireland.
-After the coup of Fructidor V-18 of the year was appointed Commander of Toulon arms, took an active part in preparing the fleet for the Egyptian expedition and provided logistical base in Italy, on the island of Malta and in Egypt, May 25, 1799 - Commander of Arms Rochefort.
+16 November 1793 – Rear Admiral (approved by the rank 2 September 1794), served in Brest, accompanied the convoy from Bordeaux along the Atlantic coast to Lorient, but was attacked by a British fleet of Admiral William Cornwallis and forced to seek refuge at Belle Isle.
+From 24 June to 8 December 1795, he was Commander of the Marine Division at Lorient in 1796 he was deputy squadron commander Admiral Villaret-Joyeuse, opposed the expedition of General Lazare Hoche in Ireland.
+After the coup of Fructidor V-18 of the year was appointed Commander of Toulon arms, took an active part in preparing the fleet for the Egyptian expedition and provided logistical base in Italy, on the island of Malta and in Egypt, 25 May 1799 - Commander of Arms Rochefort.

-July 20, 1800 - Maritime Prefect of Toulon, was responsible for the formation of the squadron of Admiral Honoré Joseph Antoine Ganteaume, directed to the Barbary Coast and the squadron of Admiral Charles-Alexandre Léon Durand Linois, won a June 13, 1801 victory at the Battle of Algeciras.
-In 1802 - the commander of a squadron of Brest, then commanded the naval squadron Boulogne camp, September 30, 1803 he retired.
-Died March 11, 1808 at the Vaulichères Castle in Tonnerre at the age of 61 years, buried in the cemetery of Saint-Pierre parish.
-Chevalier of St. Louis (January 24, 1780), a member of the Society of Cincinnati (1783).
+20 July 1800 – Maritime Prefect of Toulon, was responsible for the formation of the squadron of Admiral Honoré Joseph Antoine Ganteaume, directed to the Barbary Coast and the squadron of Admiral Charles-Alexandre Léon Durand Linois, won a 13 June 1801 victory at the Battle of Algeciras.
+In 1802 he was the commander of a squadron of Brest, then commanded the naval squadron Boulogne camp.
+On 30 September 1803 he retired.
+He died 11 March 1808 at the Vaulichères Castle in Tonnerre at the age of 61 years, buried in the cemetery of Saint-Pierre parish.
+Chevalier of St. Louis (24 January 1780), a member of the Society of Cincinnati (1783).